Fiction

 by Joel Selmeier

-He dreaded, truly dreaded, anything having to do with health care.
-It was his feeling that we are but guppies in a tank who are allowed to live until someone in medicine is hungry and eats us.
-“Take serial killers in medicine for example.”
-But his friends had scoffed saying, “If a serial killer were discovered in medicine, they would call the police.”
+Without being able to explain why, Mark Miricle dreaded, truly dreaded, anything having to do with health care.
+It was his feeling that we are but guppies with lives until some fish in medicine eats us.
+“Take serial killers, for instance,” he said.
+But his friends scoffed saying, “If a serial killer were in medicine, they would call the police.”

-Miricle blasted back with, “That is the last thing they do.
-They don’t make a record of anything wrong, let alone call the police.
+It had not been easy to get him to go there.
+When his friends said, “If a serial killer were in medicine, they would call the police,” Miricle blasted back with, “That is the last thing they do.
+They don’t make a record of anything bad, let alone call the police.
 With serial killers, if they notice them at all, they might quietly encourage them to get work elsewhere in medicine so that it happens on someone else’s watch, but only if. . .”

-They interrupted saying, “It’s an ankle,” and, “Even a quack would have trouble messing up an ankle.”
+They interrupted again saying, “It’s an ankle,” and “Even a quack would have trouble messing up an ankle.”

 “Quacks are worse.
 At least there is a limit on serial killers.
 If you murder a hundred patients a year, someone might finally say something.
 But if you are a quack only ruining lives, you can injure every patient you see for your entire career without anyone. . .”

 The interrupting became tinged with scorn as they said, “Where do you read these things?”
 But his ankle wasn’t getting better, or if it was, it was so slowly he could not tell.
 They said, “If your ankle is fractured, you could suffer for the rest of your life if you don’t get it looked at.”
-And, “It’s just an x-ray.
-Even a quack couldn’t do that wrong.”
-This went on until finally they wore him down to where he was here, warily hopping into a medical facility, because he had been persuaded that he would burn in ankle-hell forever if he didn’t.
-He scanned everyone and everything in the lobby as the receptionist asked if he had an appointment.
-A bit ahead of schedule, he hopped behind her as she led him to an exam room where he sat for a long while before Nurse Sarah arrived.
+And “It’s just an x-ray.
+Even a quack couldn’t make that injurious.”
+Finally, they wore him down to where he warily hopped into a medical facility, persuaded that he could burn in ankle-hell forever if he didn’t, and was answering the questions on Nurse Sarah’s clipboard.
+“It’s pronounced the same?”

 “Just replace the a with an i?”